-At Bonaccord, we’re honoured to be listed in the International Who’s Who of Commercial Mediation, and to have won a number of awards including as UK Commercial Mediation Firm of the Year.
+At Bonaccord, we’re honoured to have won a number of awards including as UK Commercial Mediation Firm of the Year.
 We have also won awards that specifically recognise our expertise in resolving disputes in the life science sector.
 Bonaccord’s founder Patricia Barclay has extensive global experience of managing substantial departments and projects, and has sat on multiple boards and senior management committees in very different organisations.
 Accordingly she has a practical understanding of how business works and a sensitivity to different cultures – she’s ideally placed as a business-to-business commercial mediator.
 She has a wide international network of well qualified mediators from a variety of backgrounds from which the most appropriate mediator can be selected where Bonaccord is acting for one of the parties or where joint mediators are preferred.

 We can help you prepare for mediation, attend the sessions with you as an advocate or act as your mediator.
 Additionally we also offer training in mediation and a number of related topics such as negotiation techniques, holding effective meetings and having difficult conversations.
 You can find out more about our training services here.

 We also offer facilitation services.
 A neutral facilitator can help if you need to have a difficult discussion over strategic change.
 Examples of this could be mergers, realignment of shareholdings or generational handover within family businesses.